 If you saw our Easter bunny craft idea last week you might have noticed they were living in a beautiful flower meadow.
-Here’s how B and L made their large-scale flower meadow.
+Here’s how the children did some collaborative spring flower painting to make the bunnies a home.

 The girls used paint brushes to add stalks, then sketched their flowers with pencil and painted them in.

-Once dry the finished art work makes a beautiful mural but also a great backdrop for play.
-We stuck our flower meadow to two sides of a cardboard box to make a home for our Easter bunnies.
+We stuck our flower meadow to two sides of a cardboard box to make a home for our Easter bunnies. {Click through to see how to make the Easter bunny craft!}

 It’s great to sometimes up-scale children’s painting to a bigger size and wonderful for kids to collaborate to produce a group work of art.